StoryBrand Messaging Framework

 1. A Character (The Hero)

-Core concept: The customer wants something.
-Every story begins with a hero who wants something.
-In your brand's story, the customer is the hero and your job is to define what they want.
-Be specific about that one desire.
+Core concept: The customer is the hero, and your job is to define the ONE thing they want.
+Be specific about that single desire.

-Why it works: Opening a story gap — the distance between where a character is and where they want to be — creates tension that demands resolution.
-When you name a customer's desire clearly, they lean in because they feel understood and want to know how the gap gets closed.
+Why it works: Naming a desire opens a story gap — the distance between where the customer is and where they want to be.
+That tension pulls them in because they feel understood and want the gap closed.

 Key insights:

-- Focus on ONE desire per message (not a list — multiple desires dilute the story gap)
+- Focus on ONE desire per message — multiple desires dilute the story gap

-- The desire should relate to survival (physical, financial, relational, or spiritual)
+- Tie the desire to survival (physical, financial, relational, or spiritual)

 - Aspirational identity is powerful ("become the leader everyone respects")

-- Different segments may have different primary desires — create separate messaging for different roles, stages, and pain intensities
+- Different segments have different desires — write separate messaging per role, stage, and pain intensity

 Product applications: